comp500/ict/docs/index.rst

 This web site provides you with a wealth of resources to help you complete (and pass) the CIE IGCSE ICT course.
 The web site covers all 16 sections which are made up of 8 theory units and 8 practical.
 The course breaks down as follows:

+..
+Move this section to be part of the TOC, no point having it twice once we've made all topics

 1. Types and components of computer systems
 2. Input and output devices
 3. Storage devices and media